Seek the Lord

 What Is God Saying?

-They needed to be shaken out of complacency.
-They were like persons nearing death by freezing.
+Zephaniah says that God will ‘search with lanterns in Jerusalem's darkest corners to find and to punish those who sit contented in their sins, indifferent to God, thinking he will let them alone’ (Zeph 1:12, The Living Bible).
+They were like people nearing death by freezing.
 The last stage of hyperthermia is a comfortable glow from which one has to be roused before it is too late.
 The answer to this life-threatening indifference is, ‘Seek the Lord, seek righteousness, seek humility.’
 It is the way into God's peace.
 These words speak to our times and our needs.

 How Does This Apply To Us?

-The term ‘to seek’ describes the action of God who, through His beloved Son, our Lord, sought us as a shepherd searches for one lost sheep.
-That is the blessed and beautiful truth.
-We love Him because He first loved us.
-We seek Him only to find that He has already been seeking us.
-We were dead in our trespasses and it was God who made us alive.
-In salvation, the first move is God's.
-There is much in Scripture which calls upon us to do the seeking.
-‘You will seek me and find me when you seek me with your whole heart’ (Jer.
-29:13).
-We have reason to rej0ice with the Psalmist who said, ‘For thou, O Lord, hast not forsaken them that seek thee’ (Ps.
+We have reason to rejoice with the psalmist who said, ‘For thou, O Lord, hast not forsaken them that seek thee’ (Ps.
 9:10).
-The Sermon on the Mount stresses the need for, and the blessing of seeking (Matt.
+In the Sermon on the Mount, Jesus speaks of the blessing of seeking (Matt.
 6:33, 7:7).
-God blesses those who seek.
-The very word suggests qualities of earnestness and faith, of need and desire.
-God honors and will bless all seeking when it is done with the whole heart.
-Zephaniah equates seeking the Lord with seeking for righteousness and humility.
-These are the things that God who came seeking us in Christ wants to find in us for Christ.
+God blesses those who seek in earnestness, faith, need, and desire.
+God honors and will bless all who seek with the whole heart.
+Zephaniah equates seeking the Lord with seeking righteousness and humility.
+These are the things that God, who came seeking us in Christ, wants to find in us for Christ.

 Pray With Me